cell-os/cell-os/docs/deployment-aws.md

 ## Internals: How it works

-There's a main CF stack that sets up the VPC along the rest of the infrastructure pieces and a 4 nested stacks for individual scaling groups which are created by the main stack.
+There's a main CF stack that sets up the VPC along the rest of the infrastructure pieces and a multiple nested stacks for individual scaling groups which are created by the main stack.

 ### Main stack: VPC, Subnets, ELBs, Internet Gateway, Routes, Security Groups, etc.

-This sets up the VPC along with the Subnets, Scaling Groups, routes and security around.

-This sets up the infrastructure and creates separate scaling groups for each subdivision of the cell using nested stacks.
+Sets up the infrastructure and creates separate scaling groups for each subdivision of the cell using nested stacks.

+The network is separated in two subnets - a private and a public one, both in the same AZ.

+There's an Internet Gateway and a NAT Gateway.
+The private net default route goes to NAT Gateway and the public one to the Internet Gateway.

+All nodes except membrane nodes and the bastion are in the private subnet.

 Each cell subdivision is created by passing the role, tags, cell modules and configurations to the nested stack.